 Special guests across the 2016 Australian season included:

-Kate Warner, Tasmania’s first woman Governor Lara Giddings, Tasmania’s first woman Premier Jacquie Petrusma, Tasmania’s Minister for Women Elise Archer, Tasmania’s first woman Speaker of the House of Assembly Joanne Gray, editor of AFR BOSS Lindley Edwards, group ceo of AFG Venture Group Julianne Schultz, founding editor of Griffith Review and chair of the Australian Film Television and Radio School Kim McKay, ceo of the Australian Museum Rebecca Huntley, social researcher and writer Padma Raman, executive director of the Australian Human Rights Commission Robin Banks, Tasmania’s Anti-Discrimination Commissioner Angela Driver, general manager of Tasmanian Leaders Ruth Langford, Tasmanian Aboriginal community activist Jane Bennett, ceo of TasFoods Ltd and board member of the Australia Broadcasting Corporation and Tasmanian Ports Corporation Alison Stone, Tasmanian Aboriginal educator and advocate Robyn Kronenberg, former president of the Alliance of Girls’ Schools Australasia Emma Hope, The Mercury‘s tourism reporter – click here to read Emma’s news story about Perfect Pitch Sue Jenkins, paediatrician Tori Hodgman, broadcaster, barrister and comedian Jan Davis, agribusiness and government relations consultant Clare Wright, historian and public intellectual Catherine Hurley, Head of Regional Content at the Australian Broadcasting Corporation Julie Szego, freelance journalist and author Blanka Dudas, fashion industry leader and founder of I Came By Boat Lilly Brown, young Indigenous leader and Charlie Perkins Scholar Maria Tumarkin, cultural commentator and educator Emma Dawson, executive director of Per Capita Amanda Ducker, TasWeekend magazine editor Janet Carding, director of the Tasmanian Museum and Art Gallery Tania Bosak, musician, performer and master class rhythm teacher Sue Neales, national rural and regional affairs reporter at The Australian newspaper Mary Massina, Executive Chair, Tasmanian Planning Reform Taskforce
+Kate Warner, Tasmania’s first woman Governor Lara Giddings, Tasmania’s first woman Premier Jacquie Petrusma, Tasmania’s Minister for Women Elise Archer, Tasmania’s first woman Speaker of the House of Assembly and now Minister for Justice, Corrections, Environment & Parks and the Arts Joanne Gray, Editor of AFR BOSS Lindley Edwards, Group CEO of AFG Venture Group Julianne Schultz, Founding Editor of Griffith Review and chair of the Australian Film Television and Radio School Kim McKay, CEO of the Australian Museum Rebecca Huntley, Social researcher and writer Padma Raman, Executive Director of the Australian Human Rights Commission Robin Banks, Tasmania’s former Anti-Discrimination Commissioner Angela Driver, General Manager of Tasmanian Leaders Ruth Langford, Tasmanian Aboriginal community activist Jane Bennett, CEO of TasFoods Ltd and Board member of the Australia Broadcasting Corporation and Tasmanian Ports Corporation Alison Stone, Tasmanian Aboriginal educator and advocate Robyn Kronenberg, former president of the Alliance of Girls’ Schools Australasia Emma Hope, The Mercury‘s former tourism reporter – click here to read Emma’s news story about Perfect Pitch Sue Jenkins, paediatrician Tori Hodgman, broadcaster, barrister and comedian Jan Davis, agribusiness and government relations consultant Clare Wright, historian and public intellectual Catherine Hurley, Head of Regional Content at the Australian Broadcasting Corporation Julie Szego, freelance journalist and author Blanka Dudas, fashion industry leader and founder of I Came By Boat Lilly Brown, emerging Indigenous leader and Charlie Perkins Scholar Maria Tumarkin, cultural commentator and educator Emma Dawson, Executive Director of Per Capita Amanda Ducker, TasWeekend magazine editor Janet Carding, Director of the Tasmanian Museum and Art Gallery Tania Bosak, musician, performer and master class rhythm teacher Sue Neales, national rural and regional affairs reporter at The Australian newspaper Mary Massina, Executive Chair, former Tasmanian Planning Reform Taskforce and now CEO, Macquarie Point Development Corporation

 Pro bono places in the 2016 workshops were provided by the Museum of Old + New Art, corporate adviser Narelle Hooper ( co-author of New Women New Men New Economy), Font PR, and lawyers Alec Leopold SC, Leanne Norman, Marcus Pesman SC and Dr Paul Vout.